lunlight/neo-mofongow/README.md

 # neo-mofongow
 Neovim configs based on [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim)

-If by any chance you stumbled here before looking at kickstart, please do yourself a favor and clone that one.
+If by any chance you stumbled here before looking at **kickstart.nvim**, please do yourself a favor and clone that one.